SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/save.md

 the lookup table.
 If your search returns fewer fields than that defined for the lookup table, the search will fail.

-Let's say that you'd like to append your lookup file each day by scheduling this search to run every 24 hours:
+Let's say that you could like to append your lookup file each day by scheduling this search to run every 24 hours:

 `| parse "name=*," as name  | parse "action=*," as action  | parse "date=*," as date  | where action="sign-up"  | first(date) as date, first(action) as action by name  | save append path://"/Library/Users/myusername@sumologic.com/Users"`